When a broken burglar alarm is howling away incessantly, it can be a distressing and irritating nuisance for you and your neighbours.

 Weathering and damp

 External sirens are usually mounted on walls and exposed to the weather all year round.
-In older units, damp can affect circuit boards.
+In older units, dampness can affect circuit boards.
 This is less of a problem with modern systems where circuit boards are enclosed in their plastic damp-proof boxes.

 Faulty alarm sensor contacts

+Crown Securities (UK) strongly advise customers not to try to carry out repair work on broken alarms themselves.
+Alarm systems usually operate at high voltage levels and sirens, strobes and bells may use lethal levels of electricity even when they appear dead and inactive.
 Repair technicians at Crown Securities carry a broad range of spare parts for most alarm systems and can often restore your faulty alarm to full working order.
 If this is not possible, your system can be safely turned off, and if you require further help, you can arrange a visit to repair the fault later.

+All work is guaranteed, and following the repair, you will receive a written report detailing any repair work and a VAT receipt for any payment made.
+Please note that you do not need a maintenance contract with us to get your broken burglar alarm fixed.
+We will perform our repairs even if another supplier has installed your system.
 We can also arrange to conduct regular checks and repairs to your burglar alarm system to ensure it stays in good condition and does not give you, or your neighbours, any further headaches.